Distracted truck drivers are a big danger

 “We’re an extremely close-knit family, and this utterly destroyed us,” said Tricia Weed, a family member.

-It’s not just texting I’m personally worried about, but other forms of distracted truck driving as well.
+As a truck accident lawyer Memphis, TN trusts, it’s not just texting I’m personally worried about, but other forms of distracted driving as well.

 These trucking companies push their employees to do far more than most are capable of doing, like driving longer hours to make better times, barely maintaining safety regulations, if doing so at all.